 Connecting an external resistor R_T between the RT pin and VREF pins sets the fixed frequency operation and configures the controller as a master providing synchronization output pulses at SYNC pin with 0.5 duty cycle and frequency equal to the internal oscillator.
-To set the converter in slave mode, connect the external resistor R_T between the RT pin to GND and place an 825-k Ω resistor from the SS pin to GND in parallel with the SS_EN capacitor.
-This configures the controller as a slave.
+Connect an external resistor RT between the RT and GND pins to configure the controller as a slave.
+If Hiccup Mode is enabled, connect an 825-k Ω ±5% resistor from the SS pin to GND in parallel with the SS_EN capacitor.
 The slave controller operates with 90° phase shift relative to the master converter if their SYNC pins are tied together.
 The switching frequency of the converter is equal to the frequency of output pulses.
-The following Equation 10 defines the nominal switching frequency of the converter configured as a master (resistor R_T between the RT pin and VREF).
-On the UCC28950 there is an internal clock oscillator frequency which is twice as that of the controller's output frequency.